primefaces/primefaces/primefaces-showcase/README.md

 ## Getting Started

-Deployable version of **PrimeFaces Showcase** war file can be downloaded manually or build it from sources.
+Deployable version of **PrimeFaces Showcase** WAR file can be downloaded manually or build it from sources.

 #### Prebuilt WAR